13-27-3 Child excused if provided alternative instruction--Notification--Investigation--Revocation...

 period of time, as in the public schools, in the basic skills of language arts and mathematics.
 The

-parent or guardian of the child shall identify in the application the place where the child will be
+parent or guardian of the child shall identify in the notification the place where the child will be

-instructed and any individual who will instruct the child.
-The individual is not required to be
+instructed and any person who will instruct the child.
+The person is not required to be certified.
+The

-certified.
-The secretary of the Department of Education may investigate and determine whether the
+secretary of the Department of Education may investigate and determine whether the instruction is

-instruction is being provided.
-Failure to provide instruction is grounds for the school board, upon
+being provided.
+Failure to provide instruction is grounds for the school board, upon thirty days'

-Education may inspect the records of an alternative education program with fourteen days' written
+may inspect the records of an alternative education program with fourteen days' written notice if the

-notice if the secretary has probable cause to believe the program is not in compliance with this
+secretary has probable cause to believe the program is not in compliance with this section.
+The

-section.
-The records to be inspected are limited to attendance and evidence showing academic
+records to be inspected are limited to attendance and evidence showing academic progress.

-No individual may instruct more than twenty-two children.
-All instructions shall be given so as
+No person may instruct more than twenty-two children.
+All instructions shall be given so as to

-to lead to a mastery of the English language.
-Children receiving alternative instruction who are in
+lead to a mastery of the English language.
+Each child receiving alternative instruction who is in

-grades four, eight, and eleven shall take a nationally standardized achievement test of the basic skills.
+grades four, eight, or eleven shall take a nationally standardized achievement test of the basic skills.